 Because most of the hard rains and thunder/lightning storms occur at night, don’t drive long distances after dark.
 Remember, sun sets by 6 PM every day in Costa Rica so plan your days accordingly.
 You can drive short distances like to town to get dinner but for any long drives (more than 30 minutes), I recommend avoiding it.

-It is easy to get lost being unfamiliar with roads, even using Waze since there aren’t street names or clear signage and road conditions are not the best in some places.
-Also, it is normal for locals to walk or bike on the road at night without wearing reflectors not to mention sidewalks don’t really exist.
+It is easy to get lost being unfamiliar with roads since there aren’t street names or clear signage.
+Also, it is normal for locals to walk or bike on the road at night without wearing reflectors.
+And sidewalks don’t exist in Costa Rica!
 You don’t want to get a flat tire or get lost at 9 PM in the rain, especially if you don’t have cell phone service.

 Check Facebook pages of national parks or attractions before you go

-If you’re planning on visiting some of the more rural areas in Costa Rica like Tenorio Volcano National Park where Rio Celeste is, make sure to check the Facebook pages of those places before you go.
+If you’re planning on visiting some of the more rural areas in Costa Rica like Rio Celestes, make sure to check the Facebook pages of those places before you go.
 During hard rains, the trails may get flooded or washed out and they will post on Facebook updates on closures and conditions.

 Also don’t count on being able to see volcanoes like Poas Volcano (currently closed), Irazu or Arenal during peak rainy season months unless you have time to wait or get lucky.
 It is usually super cloudy.